javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 ## Getters/setters, other shorthands

-Classes also include getters/setters, generators, computed properties etc.
+Just like literal objects, classes may include getters/setters, generators, computed properties etc.

 Here's an example for `user.name` implemented using `get/set`: